paulshorey/notes/regex/markdown.md

 ```
 Perl performs this operation to each line by default, ignoring linebreak characters.
 This "0777" added to -pi, and "m" added to /g, tells Perl to do the operation on the multiple lines of the entire file.

-**Also, in Perl, add two spaces to every line, ignoring already existing whitespace:**
+**Also in Perl, "Make sure each line has exactly two trailing spaces":**
 ```
 perl -pi -e 's/[\s]*?\n/\ \ \n/g' */*.md;
 ```